so2liu/notebook/please-stop-use-local-storage.md

 - Synchronous
 - Not used by webworkers
 - Limited storage size.
 - No data protection.
-It can be access by all Javascript code on this page.
+It can be access by all JavaScript code on this page.

 ## Bad practices: